-Figures as of the end of 2019.
-See: Migration Agency, Annual Report 2019, available in Swedish at: http://bit.ly/382Zbh6, 62-65.
+Average numbers for 2020, Migration Agency, Annual Report 2020, available in Swedish at: https://bit.ly/2Ngcrum, 51.

 Both permanent and for first arrivals.
 This refers to the number of municipalities where the Migration Agency rents flats or other accommodation.